dinarak/Pitchfork/Capstone Milestone Report.md

 `url` |	Review URL |	String
 `year` |	Year of album release. <br> Sometimes Pitchfork reviews albums from the previous year (usually in early January), or from the forthcoming year (usually in December).
 Likewise, Pitchfork often reviews reissues and lists the original release year along with the reissue year. |	Numeric

-### Features we were interested in initially
+### Features I was interested in initially

 **Dependent variable:** `score`.
-Depending on availability of data, we could also try to predict album sales and/or online streaming numbers.
+Depending on availability of data, I could also try to predict album sales and/or online streaming numbers.

 **Independent variables:** `artist`, `author`, `content`, `genre`, `label`, `pub_date`, `title`.